 and Senyard Falls.
 (I think)

-Once I got back to my car, I headed to Mulberry Mountain, where is another trail leading to more waterfalls.
-It starts in a private camping resort, and even when you just want to walk through towards the trailhead, they charge $5/person, almost the same as per overnight stay in a tent.
-The trail was wide enough for a gator, very easy to follow all the way to the bottom of the valley.
+Once I got back to my car, I headed to Mulberry Mountain for another trail leading to more waterfalls.
+But the only way to access it is through a private camping resort, where even when you just wanted to walk through toward the trailhead, you had to pay $5.
+Almost the same as per overnight stay in a tent.
+Not impressed, but oh well.
+The trail was wide enough for a gator and very easy to follow all the way to the bottom of the valley.

 Given by recent heavy rain, the rivers down the valley were a bit swollen, with no way to cross them without contacting the water.
 An easy thing would be just to take off the shoes and wade through, but I began to collect every bigger rock around instead, to form a bridge from stones.
 Just for the fun of it.

 From this point, it was just a short hike to the Mountain Fork Creek Falls.